agoose77/jupytex/README.md

 1. `latexmk` performs a new pass for the dependencies upon `\jobname.timestamp`

 ## Configuration
-Each code block must be given a language.
-One can specify the Jupyter kernel name with a `kernel` key parameter, which will be used instead of the language if present.
-In addition, a `session` key may be passed to create a distinct kernel for associated with the kernel-session pair.
-One can also access an existing kernel, using the `kernel` parameter, passing the name of a connection file.
+* Each code block must be given a language.
+* One can specify the Jupyter kernel name with a `kernel` key parameter, which will be used instead of the language if present.
+One can also access an existing kernel, by passing the name of a connection file.
+* A `session` key parameter may be passed to create a new kernel associated with the kernel-session pair.
+If the `kernel` parameter is set to a connection file, then *this will create a new client to the same kernel*.